MuCcICode/MeSite/README.md

 If you want to disable rate limits, ip forwarding, etc you can do so by modifying `settings.js`.
 Doing this is probably a good idea if you feel like obliterating Rob's servers for some reason. (please don't)

-## Using this for a GDPS?

-~~I mean, sure.
-Why not.~~
-Hold up, wait a minute... private servers are an official feature now!

-If you would like to add your GDPS to GDBrowser, [fill out this quick form](https://forms.gle/kncuRqyKykQX42QD7) and I'll be happy to add it (provided the server is relatively large and active)

-If you 100% insist on adding a private server to your own magical little fork, you can do so by adding it to **servers.json**.
-Simply add a new object to the array with the following information:

 | identifier       | description                  |
 |:----------------:|:-----------------------------:|